jonasbkarlsson/ev_smart_charging/README.md

 - Home Assistant version 2023.4 or newer.

 ## Features
-- Automatic EV charging control based on electrity prices.
+- Automatic EV charging control based on electricity prices.
 - Native support of the [Nordpool](https://github.com/custom-components/nordpool), [Energi Data Service](https://github.com/MTrab/energidataservice) and [Entso-e](https://github.com/JaccoR/hass-entso-e) integrations.
 - Support of a [generic price format](https://github.com/jonasbkarlsson/ev_smart_charging/wiki/Price-sensor).
-A templete sensor can be used to get price information from many price integrations.
+A template sensor can be used to get price information from many price integrations.
-- Configuraton of the latest time of the day when the charging should be completed, and the earliest time the charging can start.
+- Configuration of the latest time of the day when the charging should be completed, and the earliest time the charging can start.
 - Selection of preference between one continuous charging session or several (possibly more price optimized) non-continuous charging sessions.
-- Optional setting of minimum SOC level that should be reached indepently of the electrity price.
+- Optional setting of minimum SOC level that should be reached independently of the electricity price.
-- Optional setting to only charge when the electricty price is lower than a specified level (will be ignored if needed by the minimum SOC setting).
+- Optional setting to only charge when the electricity price is lower than a specified level (will be ignored if needed by the minimum SOC setting).
 - Optional setting to lower the level of maximum electricity price even further if the electricity price is very low at the end of the day tomorrow.
 - Optional setting to start charging immediately if the SOC is below a configured level.
 - Optional setting to start charging immediately if the electricity price is lower than a configured level.
 - Optional possibility to provide information to the integration about when the EV is connected to the charger.
 - Optional possibility to keep the charger on after completed charging, to enable preconditioning before departure, i.e., preheating/cooling can be done from the power grid instead of the battery.
-- Service calls to dynamically control all configuation parameters that affect charging.
+- Service calls to dynamically control all configuration parameters that affect charging.
 - Automatically detects and connects to the integrations [Volkswagen We Connect ID](https://github.com/mitch-dc/volkswagen_we_connect_id) and [OCPP](https://github.com/lbbrhzn/ocpp).
-Connnections to other EV and charger integrations can be configured manually.
+Connections to other EV and charger integrations can be configured manually.

 ## Installation